olacwiek/olacwiek.github.io/_pages/about.md

 I completed my Ph.D. in General Linguistics at the Humboldt-Universität zu Berlin in 2022.
 My thesis ["Iconicity in Language and Speech"](https://edoc.hu-berlin.de/handle/18452/25687) was supervised by Manfred Krifka, Susanne Fuchs, and Marcus Perlman.

+I'm one of the initiators of the [envisionBOX](https://envisionbox.org/), a platform for learners and creators working with multimodal data.

 Why some people call me Ola [ɔla]
 ======